Terry Motau Opens Up About Why He Resigned From the Madlanga Commission

 • Motau was appointed as the Commission of Inquiry's head of evidence and fulfilled his role from 17 September 2025

-• Motau raised issues about how the R147 million which was allocated to the commission would be allocated
+• Motau raised issues about how the R147 million that was allocated to the commission would be allocated

 Tebogo Mokwena, Briefly News’ Deputy Head of the Current Affairs desk, South Africa, covered a range of criminal activities, including cash-in-transit heists, kidnappings, taxi violence, police investigations, police shootouts, and court cases at Daily Sun for over three years.